Feature Photo: Sterling Munksgard / Shutterstock.com

 # 10 – Tom Thumb’s Blues

 We open up our top 10 Judy Collins songs with her great cover version of Bob Dylan’s “Tom Thumb’s Blues.”
 The song was released on her classic album In My Life.
 The album title was named after the famous Beatles song.
 The album was released in 1966.
-It was an album that consisted entirely of cover songs.
-Bob Dylan’s “Tom Thumb’s Blues,” was the album’s opening track.
+It was an album of entirely cover songs.
+Bob Dylan’s “Tom Thumb’s Blues” was the album’s opening track.

 # 9 – Nightingale I

-We continued our top 10 Judy Collins songs list with one of her lesser known songs.
-Although, it is a favorite among hardcore or Judy Collins fans.
-The song “Nightingale 1,” was released on the album Whales & Nightingales.
+We continued our top 10 Judy Collins songs list with one of her lesser-known songs.
+Although it is a favorite among hardcore or Judy Collins fans.
+The song “Nightingale I” was released on the album Whales & Nightingales.
 The album was released in the summer of 1970

 # 8 – Sailor’s Life